Skip to content

 What is an MES system?

 In other words, an MES system helps to track and record the transformation of raw materials to finished goods on the shop floor.
 This allows manufacturers to control all activities and operations on their shop floor.
-An MES aims to ensure the effective execution of production operations and improve output production.
+An MES aims to ensure the effective execution of production operations and improve output.

 MES has real-time features to help you control all aspects of your shop floor, including: